cde-ev/cdecao/readme.md

     ]
 }
 ```
+Participants with an empty list of course choices are ignored for the assignment.
+They can still be course instructors
+(if their course is not being cancelled).

 The `instructors` entry of each course is a list of indices of participants in the `participants` list.
 In the example,
 Anton (index 0) and Bertalottå (index 1) are the course instructors of "Example Course".
 The `choices` entry of
 each participant is an ordered list of course choices of this participant, represented by the courses' index in the